iCharlesHu/swift-experimental-subprocess/README.md

 ### Signals (macOS and Linux)

-`Subprocess` uses `struct Subprocess.Signal` to represent the signal that could be sent via `sendSignal()` on Unix systems (macOS and Linux).
+`Subprocess` uses `struct Subprocess.Signal` to represent the signal that could be sent via `send()` on Unix systems (macOS and Linux).
 Developers could either initialize `Signal` directly using the raw signal value or use one of the common values defined as static property.

 ```swift
 #if canImport(Glibc) || canImport(Darwin)